Roll of Honour

 The Roll of Honour is a record of the names of all New Zealanders who have died while in service with the RNZAF or other air forces since 1915.

 They represent not only those who have been killed in action, but also those who have died in accidents, sickness or of natural causes while in uniform.
-There are over 4,600 names on the Roll, which also features the regularly changing personal story of one of the individuals listed.
-Currently, we have the story of Frank Adams, who lost his life in the often-forgotten campaign of Mesopotamia (Iraq) during World War One.
+There are over 4,600 names on the Roll, which also features the regularly changing personal story of one or more of the individuals listed.